Current Issues

 Disability Issues

-As Secretary of the All Party Muscular Dystrophy Group I have played a leading part in the Group’s inquiry in health provision for those who have this condition.
-As Vice Chair of the new All Party Down’s Syndrome Group I will campaigning with Parliamentary colleagues to improve the health and educational opportunities for Down’s Syndrome children and adults.
+As Vice Chair of the All Party Carers’ Group I am raising disability issues and as Vice Chair of the new All Party Down’s Syndrome Group I am campaigning with Parliamentary colleagues to improve the health and educational opportunities for Down’s Syndrome children and adults.

 Clean Air Charter for Port Talbot

 I have been associated with many local environmental campaigns.
-I have launched with Neath Port Talbot County Borough Council a pioneering Clean Air Charter which also has the full support of Dr Brian Gibbons AM.
+I have launched with Neath Port Talbot County Borough Council a pioneering Clean Air Charter.
 I am delighted that several local companies including Corus have endorsed the Charter.
 I am hoping that Swansea University will undertake some much needed research into local pollution levels.

 This issue is regarding the 2011 Census and the inclusion of questions on carers.
 The 2001 Census included questions on carers and this had a significant impact of assessing the numbers of carers in the UK and the number of hours each individual gave to caring and the ages of carers.
 As chair of the All Party Carers Group I have had several Ministerial meetings on this crucial subject and I am pleased to report that the campaign has ended in success.

-I am actively involved in promoting the proposed second science and technology campus of Swansea University which will be located entirely within my constituency on the old BP site at Jersey Marine.
+I am actively involved in promoting the proposed second science and innovation campus of Swansea University which will be located entirely within my constituency on the old BP site at Jersey Marine and will receive its first students in 2015.

 I have participated in Debates and held meetings with Ministers in support of part-time students in Higher Education and work particularly closely with Birkbeck College and the Open University and my former University at Swansea.